GChristensen/alien-bind/readme.txt

-alien-bind is a macro which allows to seamlessly execute alien code from the Common Lisp code with alien (currently only string) variable values bound to specified lisp symbols.
+alien-bind is a macro which allows to seamlessly execute alien code from the Common Lisp code with alien (currently only string) variable values bound to the specified lisp symbols.
 Emacs Lisp port is also available.

 Supported external languages: